-If you’re trying to go green it helps to have some criteria in place that you can use to make consumer decisions.
-There’s plenty of greenwashing out there.
+Sadly, there’s plenty of greenwashing going on in the world, so if you’re trying to go green it helps to have concrete product review criteria in place to help you make smart consumer decisions.

-That said, the criteria below is what I use to evaluate green products I review or buy…
+I use the following criteria to evaluate green products I review…

 Criteria I apply to all green products